Mike-C-Sanders/Portfolio/README.md

     * Lightsaber that opens and closes

-    * Contact information at the bottom of page is functional: phone, email, github link.
+    * Contact information at the bottom of page is functional: LinkedIn, email, github link.